Please click on the link below to view the service bulletin for Sunday, August 24, 2025.

 Collect of the Day

-O Lord, grant us the Spirit to hear Your Word and know the one thing needful that by Your Word and Spirit we may live according to Your will; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+O Lord, You have called us to enter Your kingdom through the narrow door.
+Guide us by Your Word and Spirit, and lead us now and always into the feast of Your Son, Jesus Christ, who lives and reigns with You and the Holy Spirit, one God, now and forever.
 Amen.

 Theme